darcamo/cmake-integration/README.md

 You might also use CMake configure presets instead.
 If you project is using CMake presets call the `cmake-integration-cmake-configure-with-preset` function.
 It will read the presets file to gather the names of all configure presets and ask you which one to use (with completions).
 It will then use the value of the "binaryDir" field of the chosen preset is the build folder (and ignore the value of the `cmake-integration-build-dir` variable).
 If the configure preset does not have a "binaryDir" field, but inherits from another preset, if will use the "binaryDir" field of the parent preset.

+## Current Limitation when using presets

+At the moment if you have a configure preset called "X" you also need to have a configure preset called "X".
+The reason for this is that when configuring, the list of preset names is read from the *configure presets*.
+When building, the same name is used as the *build preset* name.

 # Configuration